Skip to main content

 Semaglutide operates primarily as a glucagon-like peptide-1 (GLP-1) receptor agonist.
 Think of it as a master regulator for your body’s energy economy.
 Its function is to improve the efficiency with which your system manages glucose, signaling for insulin release when blood sugar is high and slowing down the rate at which your stomach empties.

 This creates a stable energetic environment, reducing glycemic volatility and often leading to a natural reduction in appetite and caloric intake.
-The result is a powerful effect on and body composition, specifically through the reduction of adipose tissue.
+The result is a powerful effect on metabolic health and body composition, specifically through the reduction of adipose tissue.

 The Anabolic Counterpart